Khansaa293/Expense-tracker/README.md

 ## Key Features:
 - Add new expenses with amount and description.
 - View the total of all expenses.
-- Delete expenses easily from the list.
+- Delete expenses easily .
 - Simple text-based interface for easy use.

 ## Technologies Used: